ncbi/pm4ngs/docs/source/background_information.rst

 Project organizational structure
 --------------------------------

-**cookiecutter-jupyter-ngs** creates, from a configuration yaml file, a project organizational structure that allows users organize the relevant files and directories in a standard way.
+**pm4ngs** creates, from a configuration yaml file, a project organizational structure that allows users organize the relevant files and directories in a standard way.
 The main idea behind this organizational structure is allow someone unfamiliar with the project understand how the data analysis process was executed and an easy localization of any file inside the project directories.